aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/390-terminating-provisioned-resources/_index.md

  - bootstrapped a spoke
  - created a manifest file
  - added an account to the manifest file
- - provisioned a resource - either through a stack, app, workspace or launch
+ - provisioned a resource - either through a stack, app, workspace, launch or service control policy

 We will assume you are comfortable:
  - making changes your manifest file